Sydney Harbour Walks: 11 Best Routes (2025 Guide)

 Mosman to Taronga Zoo

-This walk from Mosman to the zoo is well shaded and perfect for a warm summer’s day.
-We often combine it with the Cremorne Point Walk for a long day out.
-If you intend to begin at Mosman, you can start at either Mosman Bay or South Mosman.
-If you miss that ferry, you can begin at Taronga and walk in reverse.
+This shaded walk from Mosman to Taronga Zoo is perfect for a warm summer’s day.
+I often combine it with the Cremorne Point Walk for a full day exploring the harbour foreshore.
+You can start at either Mosman Bay or South Mosman wharves, or if you miss the ferry, simply begin at Taronga and walk in reverse.

 This sculpture at Sirius Cove commemorates the Artist’s Camp

-One spot not to miss along this route is Curlew Camp.
-This area at Sirius Cove was home an artists colony back in the 1890s that attracted some of Australia’s finest impressionists, including Tom Roberts and Arthur Streeton, two of our best-known artists from this period.
+One spot not to miss along this route is Curlew Camp at Sirius Cove.
+This area was home to an artists’ colony back in the 1890s that attracted some of Australia’s finest impressionists, including Tom Roberts and Arthur Streeton.
+You can almost imagine them setting up their easels along these same harbour views.

 Highlights of this harbour walk include: